Sacred Heart Church, Bournemouth

 The Catholic Church of the Sacred Heart, or Sacred Heart Church, is a Roman Catholic church in the seaside resort of Bournemouth, England.
 Located on Albert Road close to the town centre, it was the first Roman Catholic church built in Bournemouth and is part of the Diocese of Portsmouth.
 It has been designated a Grade II listed building by English Heritage.
+As of 2017, the parish is operated by members of the Oratory of Saint Philip Neri, and is referred to as the Bournemouth Oratory.

 The church stands next door to the Bournemouth Daily Echo building and opposite the Norfolk Royale Hotel.

 History

 Background

 In the early 1800s Bournemouth was a 'new town'.
 Prior to becoming a desirable resort for bathing and taking the sea air, Bournemouth was no more than a small hamlet at the mouth of the River Bourne.
 With its attractive coastline and some seven miles of sandy beaches, it soon gave rise to a number of hotels and guest-houses to accommodate the increasing number of visitors.
 The development of the town was to be accelerated by the growth of a more efficient railway system, transporting many more people to this popular coastal destination.
 Initial arrangements for Catholic services were somewhat ad hoc but the increase in the number of affluent visitors led to improved facilities.